njeanselme/feed-to-csp/README.md

 Once every step is tested and working as expected, you can automate the full execution with:

 python3 1-feeds-to-db.py && python3 2-age-db.py && python3 3-dedup-iocs-to-db.py && python3 4-push-to-csp.py

+## Resources
+Note that for a fully loaded database for 30 of all supported vendors (SURBL, Crowdstrike, Infoblox, Farsight NOD, Fortinet, Palo Alto and Cyberthreat coalition), database takes 5GB and 3-dedup-iocs-to-db.py can take up to 48GB or memory.
+Tests have been done with 16GB of RAM and 32GB of swap under 30 minutes for 1-4 full process